eos/eos/doc/installation.rst

 If you have administrator access to the computers on which you use EOS, we recommend you install the above packages via your system's software management system.

-On a Debian/Ubuntu based operating system you can install the prerequisite software with the ``APT`` package management system, by running the following commands
+On a Debian/Ubuntu-based operating system you can install the prerequisite software with the ``apt`` package management system, by running the following commands:

 ::